JoshSevi/GeoInsight/backend/README.md

 - JWT tokens are used for stateless authentication
 - Service role key is required for database operations
 - Row Level Security (RLS) is enabled on the users table
+- Environment variables are validated on startup
+- Error messages are sanitized in production mode